FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountname.md

 ## Description

-The display name assigned to a commitment-based discount.
+The display name assigned to a *commitment-based discount*.

 ## Content constraints